npl0204/npl0204.github.io/_projects/Brain-Tumor-Detection-from-MRI-Images-with-Deep-Learning.md

 ## Overview
 - Developed deep learning models for brain tumor detection using MRI images by employing MLP, CNN, VGG16, EfficientNet B2, and InceptionV3 models.
 Achieved the best performance using InceptionV3 with an F1 score of 93.55% and an accuracy score of 94.74%.
 - Performed pre-processing using data generators for image processing and augmentation with the ImageDataGenerator.
-- Please visit the project using this [link to my notebook](https://colab.research.google.com/drive/1toTysuD14OgQ2ZWOpBp9GFO4iaahBt57?usp=sharing).
+- Please visit the project with Google Colab Notebook using this [link to my notebook](https://colab.research.google.com/drive/1toTysuD14OgQ2ZWOpBp9GFO4iaahBt57?usp=sharing).

 ## Details
 ### Project Description